combattingbias/combattingbias.huygens.knaw.nl/docs/about/mission.md

 </figure> -->

 ## Objectives
-In short, the objectives of the Combatting Bias project are threefold:
+In short, the objectives of the Combatting Bias project are fourfold:

 1. **Identify biases**: critically reflect on existing datasets and dataset creation processes.
 This leads to insights into what is – and more importantly, what is not – represented in current datasets.
 Through this, it becomes clearer how disproportionate representation or opaque documentation impacts consequent (research) conclusions and causes harm.
 2. **Reduce harm**: develop a toolkit, including a bias vocabulary and practical guidelines, to aid researchers in identifying, understanding, articulating and reducing harm caused by biases.
 This ultimately leads to the creation of ethical and sustainable datasets.